tmscott88/GitLite/README.md

 > Written in Python 3, **GitWriting** is a command-line app built for writers/editors using Git.
 I created this app in order to streamline my creative writing and Git workflow into one lightweight app, transitioning away from heavier GUI-based apps like Obsidian, VSCode, etc. Spend more time writing and less time typing commands.
 >
-> Builds are available for Windows and Linux, with a macOS build in the works.
-If using macOS, you may download the `GitWriting` binary and execute that instead from `Terminal`.
+> Builds are available for Windows and Unix.
 See below for how to install and use this app.

 ***BIG DISCLAIMER**: THIS APP IS STILL UNDER DEVELOPMENT!
 Right now, **GitWriting** works best with personal, linear, one-branch projects.
 More advanced Git operations like merging, rebasing, and merge conflict resolution are not implemented at this time.*

 ## Requirements

-GitWriting supports most modern Linux distributions, macOS, and Windows 11/10/7.
-However, you may experience unexpected issues on older operating systems which may not support the dependencies below.
-GitWriting does not currently handle Git authentication or create Git repositories for you, though I am open to adding a feature like that, if the need arises.

 - Git (configured and authenticated)
 - A valid Git repository